neogeny/TatSu/docs/intro.rst

 `Python`_, it is possible to study all its source code in a single session.

-The only dependencies are on the `Python`_ standard library, yet the `colorama`_ library will be used on trace output if available.
+The only dependencies are on the `Python`_ standard library.
 The `graphviz`_ is required for producing diagrams of the grammars.

 |TatSu| is feature-complete and currently being used with complex